 To avoid his child officer, Ricky escapes into the wild to keep from being sent back to foster homes.
 Deep in the forest he plans a life living off the land with his dog Tupac.
 But he’s no Bear Grylls and soon finds himself way out of his depth when it comes to basic survival skills in the natural world.

-My criticisms lie with inappropriate pop music introduced at various moments; a tendency for some actors to fall back on stereotypes, probably a fault in the writing, and that the tone of the story errs on the frivolous side, yet somehow it holds together despite the naivety, and the add-on ending plain soppy.
+My groans lie with inappropriate pop music introduced at various moments; a tendency for some actors to fall back on stereotypes, probably a fault in the writing, and that the tone of the story errs on the frivolous side, yet somehow it holds together despite the naivety, and the add-on plain soppy ending.

 There’s also any number of problems in a dog as co-starring actor.
 Dogs keep looking at their handler off camera, and the director can forget to include it in scenes where the audience expect to see it.
 And so it is with Wilderpeople.